kubeshark/docs/src/pages/en/introduction.md

 **Kubeshark** offers real-time, cluster-wide, identity-aware, protocol-level visibility into API traffic, empowering its users to see with their own eyes what's happening in all (hidden) corners of their K8s clusters.

-Observe all traffic, including payloads, entering, exiting, and traversing containers, pods, namespaces, nodes, and clusters, with support for REST, GraphQL, gRPC, Redis, Kafka, RabbitMQ (AMQP), DNS, TLS, mTLS, TCP (to diagnose TCP errors) and ICMP.
+Observe all traffic, including **encrypted traffic (TLS)** and payloads, entering, exiting, and traversing containers, pods, namespaces, nodes, and clusters, with support for REST, GraphQL, gRPC, Redis, Kafka, RabbitMQ (AMQP) and DNS.

 ![Kubeshark UI](/kubeshark-ui.png)